eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 \end{cases}
 $$

 This indicates that we include the index in the set if the bytecode at that index corresponds to a JUMPDEST operation.
-We continue adding these indices by recursively calling the $ ValidValidJumpDestinations_{D_J}(byteCode, index)$ function with the index determined by the $ NextValidInstruction$ function.
+We continue adding these indices by recursively calling the $ValidValidJumpDestinations_{D_J}(byteCode, index)$ function with the index determined by the $NextValidInstruction$ function.

 ##### Resultant Gas Consumption in a Single Execution Cycle